 “What happened?”
-The thing swirled the blood-brandy in the snifter, leaning against the wall, legs crossed and arms folded.
+The thing swirled the blood-scotch in the snifter, leaning against the wall, legs crossed and arms folded.
 “You were on the fast track, man.
 We had our eyes on you.”

 Nolan pulled himself up on the couch and laid on his back.
 He had to gain his senses if he was going to get Fancy out alive.